Proteobench/ProteoBench/docs/userguide/index.rst

     pip install proteobench

-or, without pip, by cloning the repository and running the setup script:
+or by cloning the repository and installing in editable mode:

 .. code-block:: bash

     git clone https://github.com/Proteobench/ProteoBench
     cd proteobench
-    python setup.py install
+    pip install --editable .[dev]

 ********************************
 Local usage
 ********************************

 Start the streamlit GUI from your terminal with the following commands.

 .. code-block:: bash